elbarhichi/Self-Organized-Multi-Agents-System/README.md

 - **Model Modes:**
   - **No Communication:** Robots act independently without sharing information
   - **With Communication:** Robots exchange messages to coordinate and improve collection efficiency
+  - **With Battery:** Robots start with a random limited battery capacity.

 These parameters can be easily modified using the controls (sliders and dropdown menus) in the simulation’s interface (see the [Visualization](Visualization) section).